adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 <!-- what I think the internal structure of welfare preferences is. -->

-and the nomination bucket system, how that combination of elements seems natural to me. difference between categorically comparable and incomparable options. different ice cream flavors can most likely be scored on a single scale together, since they're likely triggering a merely different degree of the same feeling. but comparing ice cream choices against models of car doesn't make sense, since they involve completely different aspects of experience and enjoyment. ice cream flavors and car models are in different clusters, different incomparable categories. this suggests we want something like range voting for comparable options and quadratic voting *across* groups of incomparable options. using rational numbers between 0-1 inclusive a system could model different gradations of preference with perfect accuracy, and using rational numbers that must add up to exactly 1 a system could model differences in preference intensity between options with perfect accuracy
+difference between categorically comparable and incomparable options. different ice cream flavors can most likely be scored on a single scale together, since they're likely triggering a merely different degree of the same feeling. but comparing ice cream choices against models of car doesn't make sense, since they involve completely different aspects of experience and enjoyment. ice cream flavors and car models are in different clusters, different incomparable categories. this suggests we want something like range voting for comparable options and quadratic voting *across* groups of incomparable options. using rational numbers between 0-1 inclusive a system could model different gradations of preference with perfect accuracy, and using rational numbers that must add up to exactly 1 a system could model differences in preference intensity between options with perfect accuracy

 ---
 layout: chapter-title